kadirnar/torchyolo/README.md

 - [ ] Add more models(YOLOV4, Scaled-YOLOv4, YOLOR)
 - [ ] Add Train, Export and Eval scripts
 - [ ] Add Benchmark Results

+### Acknowledgement
+A part of the code is borrowed from [SAHI](https://github.com/obss/sahi).
+Many thanks for their wonderful works.

 ### Citation
 ```bibtex